Tanglish: Tamil Nadu

-The use of Tanglish has been common in Chennai, possibly due in part to the use of English in education.
-Also, the influx to the city of speakers of other languages (such as Telugu, Gujarati, and Kannada) has increased the importance of English as the language that people have in common.
+The use of Tanglish is common in Chennai, possibly due in part to the use of English in education.
+The influx of speakers of other languages (such as Telugu, Gujarati, and Kannada) to the city has also increased the importance of English as the lingua franca.
 In The Hindu in 2010, a student in Chennai told of the widespread use of Tanglish by teenagers in her city.
 She said Tanglish was "something almost every teenager in Chennai uses", but noted that her mother said Tanglish was "murdering the [Tamil] language".
 That same year, a Tamil teacher in a matriculation school in Chennai reported that few of her students had a large enough Tamil vocabulary to be able to speak Tamil without including some words of English.

 Tanglish is increasingly used in advertising aimed at consumers in Tamil Nadu, particularly for promotion of international products.
 For example, Pepsi has mixed English with Tamil in its slogan "ullam kekkuthae more".
 In 2004, The Hindu commented on a mobile phone advertising campaign in Chennai that used slogans that combined Tamil and English, such as "Konjam Samaiyal...
-Konjam Serial", "Konjam Advice...
-Konjam Udaans", and "Konjam Kadhal...
-Konjam Modhal."
+Konjam Serial" and "Konjam Advice...
+Konjam Udaans".
 It also is common for advertising to use the Tamil language rendered in the English alphabet, a trend that leads to concern that people are losing the ability to read Tamil script.

 The Tanglish lyrics of the film song "Why This Kolaveri Di", which went viral on Internet social networking sites in November 2011, have been identified as a factor in the song's popularity.